Premenstrual dysphoric disorder: ICD-11

+The diagnostic criteria for PMDD are also included in the ICD-11, which has been in effect since 2022:

+Other criteria sets

 Other organizations that have published diagnostic criteria for PMDD include the Royal College of Obstetricians and Gynecologists and the International Society for the Study of Premenstrual Disorders (ISPMD).
 The ISPMD was a consensus group established by an international multidisciplinary group of experts.
-The group's diagnostic criteria for PMDD focuses on the cyclic nature of the symptoms occurring during the luteal phase of the menstrual cycle, as well as the symptoms being absent after menstruation and before ovulation and causing significant impairment.
-The ISPMD diagnostic criteria for PMDD do not specify symptom characteristics or number of symptoms.
+The group's diagnostic criteria for PMDD focus on the cyclic nature of the symptoms occurring during the luteal phase of the menstrual cycle, as well as the symptoms being absent after menstruation and before ovulation and causing significant impairment.
+The ISPMD diagnostic criteria for PMDD do not specify symptom characteristics or the number of symptoms.

 Differential diagnosis

-A critical part of diagnosing PMDD is ruling out underlying psychiatric disorder or physical illness that can cause similar symptoms.
+Part of diagnosing PMDD is ruling out underlying psychiatric disorders or physical illnesses that can cause similar symptoms.
 That exhibits premenstrual exacerbation, the menopausal transition, hyperthyroidism, hypothyroidism, as well as other mood disorders.
-Furthermore, many medical disorders are worsened prior to ordering menses, but these typically do not present strictly during the luteal phase.
+Furthermore, many medical disorders are worsened before menses, but these typically do not present strictly during the luteal phase.

-Mood disorders – there is potential for patients to have psychiatric disorders with superimposed PMDD or psychiatric disorders.
-In order to establish the timeline of symptoms required for a diagnosis of PMDD symptoms need to be tracked using scales like the Calendar of Premenstrual Experiences or the Daily Record of Severity of Problems.
+Mood disorders – There is potential for patients to have psychiatric disorders with superimposed PMDD or psychiatric disorders.
+To establish the timeline of symptoms required for a diagnosis of PMDD symptoms need to be tracked using scales like the Calendar of Premenstrual Experiences or the Daily Record of Severity of Problems.

-Menopausal transition – affective symptoms associated with the menopausal transition most commonly start when menstrual cycle starts to become irregular or anovulatory whereas PMDD symptoms occur during the luteal phase of ovulatory cycles.
+Menopausal transition – affective symptoms associated with the menopausal transition most commonly start when the menstrual cycle starts to become irregular or anovulatory, whereas PMDD symptoms occur during the luteal phase of ovulatory cycles.

-Thyroid disorders—patients with both hyperthyroidism and hypothyroidism may present with affective symptoms.
+Thyroid disorders—Patients with both hyperthyroidism and hypothyroidism may present with affective symptoms.
 The patient's history is very important to determine whether the provider should suspect thyroid disorders.
-Patients should also have thyroid hormone levels checked to ensure no underlying thyroid disorder is present.
+Patients should also have thyroid hormone levels checked to ensure that no underlying thyroid disorder is present.